Invariant Causal Prediction with Local Models: Abstract

 \section{Abstract}

-We consider the task of identifying the causal parents of a target variable among a set of candidate variables from observational data.
-Our main assumption is that the candidate variables are observed in different environments which may, for example, correspond to different settings of a machine or different time intervals in a dynamical process.
-Under certain assumptions different environments can be regarded as interventions on the observed system.
-We assume a linear relationship between target and covariates, which can be different in each environment with the only restriction that the causal structure is invariant across environments.
-This is an extension of the ICP (\textbf{I}nvariant \textbf{C}ausal \textbf{P}rediction) principle by \cite{petersinvariance}, who assumed a fixed linear relationship across all environments.
-Within our proposed setting we provide sufficient conditions for identifiability of the causal parents and introduce a practical method called LoLICaP (\textbf{Lo}cally \textbf{L}inear \textbf{I}nvariant \textbf{Ca}usal \textbf{P}rediction), which is based on a hypothesis test for parent identification using a ratio of minimum and maximum statistics.
-We then show in a simplified setting that the statistical power of LoLICaP converges exponentially fast in the sample size, and finally we analyze the behavior of LoLICaP experimentally in more general settings.
+We consider the task of identifying the causal parents of a target variable among a set of candidates from observational data.
+Our main assumption is that the candidate variables are observed in different environments which may, under certain assumptions, be regarded as interventions on the observed system.
+We assume a linear relationship between target and candidates, which can be different in each environment with the only restriction that the causal structure is invariant across environments.
+Within our proposed setting we provide sufficient conditions for identifiability of the causal parents and introduce a practical method called L-ICP (\textbf{L}ocalized \textbf{I}nvariant \textbf{Ca}usal \textbf{P}rediction), which is based on a hypothesis test for parent identification using a ratio of minimum and maximum statistics.
+We then show in a simplified setting that the statistical power of L-ICP converges exponentially fast in the sample size, and finally we analyze the behavior of L-ICP experimentally in more general settings.